 If you’ve been arrested for DUI we’re here to help.
 At Oldham & Delcamp we are client driven, knowledgeable and experienced in Florida DUI Law.
-Regular folks don’t deal with DUI law every day, so it can be really overwhelming and even terrifying to be charged with one.
-While it’s never a good idea to be driving under the influence anywhere, Florida DUI laws are complex.
+We understand that facing this process is overwhelming at best and terrifying at worst.
+While it’s never a good idea to be driving under the influence anywhere, Florida DUI laws are complex and often leave clients with many questions.
 Here are some of the most common questions we hear as attorneys.
-Don’t hesitate to contact us with questions or to schedule a consultation.
+Don’t hesitate to contact us for clarifications or to schedule a consultation.

 What is a DUI?